cole8888/Nearest-Neighbour-Upscale/README.md

 - Step 3: Fill in the remaining rows of each expanded pixel with the top row of each expanded pixel.
 ![2499](https://user-images.githubusercontent.com/32819560/148003252-d34fb355-287f-4132-acbf-bd6db3b30cc0.png)

+(See the VIDEO_DEMOS directory if you'd like a visual representation.)

+The example driver code uses lodepng which can be found here https://github.com/lvandeve/lodepng